 What Defines Tantra Yoga as “Tantric”?
+What is unique about its approach compared to other types of Yoga?

 All types of Yoga when practiced as a spiritual path seek a common goal, although the goal itself may have different labels.
 Nirvana, Heaven, Self-realization, and Enlightenment are all the same goal from different traditions, which are ultimately different names for the final experience of the True Self which is full of Bliss and Love.